Cubs vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 - The Cubs have been underdogs three times over their past 10 games and lost every one of those contests.

-- In their previous 10 games with a total, the Cubs and their opponents have combined to exceed the over/under on four occasions.
+- In their last 10 matchups with a total posted by oddsmakers, the Cubs and their foes are 5-4-1 when it comes to hitting the over.

-- The Cubs' previous 10 matchups have not had a runline posted by sportsbooks.
+- The previous 10 Cubs contests have not had a runline set by bookmakers.

 Cubs Betting Records & Stats

+- The Cubs have been underdogs in 39 games this season and have come away with the win 14 times (35.9%) in those contests.

+- This season, Chicago has won 12 of its 30 games, or 40%, when it's the underdog by at least +100 on the moneyline.

-- Oddsmakers have implied with the moneyline set for this matchup that the Cubs have a 52.4% chance of pulling out a win.
+- The moneyline set for this matchup implies the Cubs have a 50% chance of walking away with the win.

-- Chicago's games have gone over the total in 40 of its 82 chances.
+- Chicago and its opponents have hit the over in 41 of its 83 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!